thkoch2001/tvlfyi_depot/blog/content/english/lets-learn-nix.md

 ## About the author

 My name is William ([@wpcarro][who-wpcarro]).
 My three favorite tools are Git, Emacs, and Nix.
-I am an American expat currently working at Google in London, UK.
+I am an American expat currently working at Google in London.
 While during the day I primarily write Java, Python, and TypeScript, I prefer functional programming.
 I use Nix to deploy software and manage the multiple machines across which I work.